gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/visualize_data/create_custom_visualizations/_index.md

     It fetches the result data for you and informs you about the loading status or error if there are any.
     See example usage of this hook in the [live examples](https://gdui-examples.herokuapp.com/execute/use-execution-data-view-hook) gallery.

-- `useInsightDataView` hook allows you to fetch data for an existing insight created in [Analytical Designer](https://help.gooddata.com/pages/viewpage.action?pageId=86794494) and render it with your custom visualization.
+- `useInsightDataView` hook allows you to fetch data for an existing visualization created in [Analytical Designer](https://help.gooddata.com/pages/viewpage.action?pageId=86794494) and render it with your custom visualization.
     It fetches the result data for you and informs you about the loading status or error if there are any.
     It is basically [InsightView](../insightview/), but without the view part.
     See example usage of this hook in the [live examples](https://gdui-examples.herokuapp.com/execute/use-insight-data-view-hook) gallery.